Discover more from Refreshing the Bones...

 Home is church, church is home…

-As I reflect on the advantages of a house church environment, I feel compelled to change the name of the concept… something more descriptive of the why.
+As I reflect on the advantages of a house church environment, I feel compelled to change the name of the concept to something more descriptive of the why.
 The decades of church in our house were never about making a statement or proving a point.

 I run a family?
 I run a church?
-It sounds more like they’d have a CEO, while what they really need is a husband, a father, and a shepherd.
-Pity the CEO types… because running a family or running a church sounds suspiciously like trying to herd cats.
+It sounds more like they’d have a manager, while they really need a husband, a father, and a shepherd.
+A scary thought… because running a family or a church sounds suspiciously like trying to herd cats.

 We didn’t talk about the church meeting in our house… we talked about our church family gathering in our home.
-We wanted to be family.
-We wanted to learn how to be better at being family.
+We wanted to be family and learn how to be better at being family.

 So… welcome to family.
-Let’s see if we can figure out together how to be a church family.
-We’ll have to learn how to interact with one another… how to survive the glitches and pitfalls of imperfect creatures.
-Everyone in the house will have to learn how to put up with everyone else in the house.
+Let’s see if we can figure out how to be a church family together.
+We’ll have to learn how to interact with one another and how to survive the glitches and pitfalls of imperfect creatures.
+Everyone in the house will have to learn how to put up with everyone else.

 But that’s not nearly good enough.

-Basic principles include sacrificial love, forgiveness, unconditional acceptance, patience, fairness, compassion, consoling, generosity, transparency, and collaboration in Gospel work..
+Basic principles in gospel work include sacrificial love, forgiveness, unconditional acceptance, patience, fairness, compassion, consoling, generosity, transparency, and collaboration.

 How often should we remind ourselves: A house does not make a home?

 I’m not suggesting anyone is sinning by having church in a building designated for church use.
-I just think everyone would benefit by learning to be and do church without—and prior to—adding physical facilities for church to the equation.
+But, I think everyone would benefit from learning to be and do church without adding physical facilities to the equation.

-We’ve fleshed out our lists of how to be faithful servants of God by attributing “serving God” status to acquisition, construction and upkeep of physical structures where our spiritual families gather.
-We even label the facility itself “church” or “temple”.
+We’ve fleshed out our lists of how to be faithful servants of God by attributing “serving God” status to the acquisition, construction, and upkeep of physical structures where our spiritual families gather.
+We even label the facility itself “church” or “temple.”
 We pour unspeakable amounts of money into physical spaces while an embarrassingly small percentage of God’s money trickles down to its intended purposes.

 Honorable provision for those in ministry.
 The tithe for the Levites was intended to give them the freedom to serve God and the people.
 It’s the precedent even the Apostle Paul established in the New Testament to confirm how Gospel kingdom work should continue.